tjanson/wire-docs/src/how-to/install/ansible-dependencies.rst

 Download external Ansible Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We use git submodules to manage some external ansible roles.
+We use git submodules to manage external ansible roles.

-We recommend setting `git config --global submodule.recurse true` and `git config --global fetch.parallel 10` for convenience.
+We recommend setting `git config --global submodule.recurse true` and `git config --global fetch.parallel 10`, so they're automatically fetched for convenience.

-If you've already cloned this repo before having enabled this, run `git submodule update --init --recursive` once (or if you don't want to enable this, manually on every update).
+If you've already cloned this repo before having enabled this, or don't want to enable this, run `git submodule update --init --recursive` once (and every time in the future you update the repo).

-We currently also still need to download some external ansible roles manually using `ansible-galaxy`.

-This is exposed as a `Makefile` target via `make download-ansible-roles-force`.